daschewie/FoenixBasic68k/README.md

 ![BASIC](./basic.png)

-A from-scratch BASIC interpreter with a focus on being easy to extend and port.
+A BASIC interpreter for the Foenix A2560 family of computers.

 [![asciicast](https://asciinema.org/a/37018.png)](https://asciinema.org/a/37018)

 # Introduction

-This is a BASIC interpreter written from scratch in C. For the moment two architectures are supported, POSIX and AVR XMega via the avr-gcc toolchain.
+This BASIC interpreter is forked from derived from https://github.com/nanoflite/basic

 Most of the common BASIC keywords are supported: